milvus-io/milvus-docs/site/en/reference/mishards.md

 ### Log

-The log files of the cluster service are distributed on different service nodes, so you need to log in to the relevant server to obtain log files for troubleshooting.
-It is recommended to use [ELK](https://www.elastic.co/what-is/elk-stack) log analysis component to collaboratively analyze multiple log files and troubleshoot problems.
+The log files of the cluster service are distributed on different nodes, so you need to log in to the relevant server to obtain log files for troubleshooting.
+It is recommended that you use [ELK](https://www.elastic.co/what-is/elk-stack) log analysis component to collaboratively analyze multiple log files and troubleshoot problems.

 | Parameter | Required | Type    | Default  | Description                                                         |
 | ----------- | -------- | ------ | --------------- | ------------------------------------------------------ |